aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

   - Additionally, we are using requests library in this lambda function to trigger OpenWeatherMap API.
 By default, requests library does not exist in the existing dependency packages.
 Follow the next section to create your own lambda layer and attach it to this lambda function.

 - **Instructions for creating lambda layer**
   - A Lambda Layer is a mechanism in AWS Lambda that allows you to package and share common code, libraries, or other dependencies that can be used by multiple Lambda functions.
 This helps to optimize the size of your Lambda functions, as the layer can be shared across functions, reducing the overall deployment package size.
+Check out more details on lambda layers [here](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html).
   - In the case of the weather agent Lambda function, the "layers.zip" file should contains the "requests" library, which is required for making HTTP requests to the OpenWeatherMap API.
 Given below are the instructions to create Lambda Layer for calling requests library in the weather agent lambda function.
 In order to create the lambda layer, follow the following instructions in your local system:
-    - Create a folder through your local terminal (iterm/terminal) using the following command : `mkdir layer`
+    - Create a folder through your local terminal (iterm/terminal) using the following command :
+    ```
+    mkdir layer
+    ```
-    - Navigate into the folder : `cd layer`
+    - Navigate into the folder:
+    ```
+    cd layer
+    ```
-    - Create a new directory : `mkdir python`
+    - Create a new directory:
+    ```
+    mkdir python
+    ```
-    - Run this command within the folder : `pip install -t python requests`
+    - Run this command within the python folder :
+    ```
+    pip install -t python requests
+    ```
     - Now, zip the contents of of file within the folder and name is layers.zip using : `zip -r12 layers.zip python`
   - Now that you have created the layers.zip file with r12 (aka runtime python 3.12 version), you should be able to upload this to your lambda function for leveraging in the stylist application.

-- **Adding a layer to lambda function**
+- **Attaching a layer to lambda function**
   - In order to add a layer to a function (console), following the below steps:
     - Open the Functions page  of the Lambda console.
-    - Choose the function to configure.
+    - Choose the Weather function to configure by searching for weather within the lambda console.
+You should see something like `VirtualstylistStack-WeatherFunction...` pop up in your list of lambda function.
+Select this lambda function and scroll down to `Layers` section.
     - Under `Layers`, choose `Add a layer` button.
     - Under `Choose a layer`, choose a layer source:
       - For the AWS layers or Custom layers layer sources, choose a layer from the pull-down menu.
       - Under `Version`, choose a layer version from the pull-down menu.
       - For the `Specify an ARN` layer source, enter an `ARN` in the text box and choose Verify.
 Then, choose `Add`.
-    - Once the layer is added, you can save the function configuration.
+    - Once the layer is attached, you can save the lambda function configuration.

 The use of a Lambda function, environment variables, and custom libraries (as Lambda Layers) demonstrates the flexibility and extensibility of the Virtual Personal Stylist application, allowing for the integration of various third-party services and functionalities as needed.
 In case you want to create your own lambda layer, follow the next section.